 Beyond that, each practice is different and offers different results.
-If you’re anything like me, when you first encountered meditation you may have had your own idea of what you thought it was supposed to be.
-You may have thought it was all about quieting your mind or stopping your thoughts.
-These definitions, however, do not offer enough room for growth, expansion, or personal inquiry.
-You wouldn’t expect all the people in the world to enjoy playing or watching the same sport.
+You might try mindfulness-based stress reduction, Vipassana, Transcendental, mantra, prayer, or kirtan.
+If you’re anything like me, when you first encounter meditation you may have your own idea of what you think it's supposed to be.
+You may think it is all about quieting your mind or stopping your thoughts.
+In my humble opinion, these definitions do not offer enough room for growth, expansion, or personal inquiry.
+You wouldn’t expect all the people in the world to enjoy playing or watching the same sports.
 In much the same way, you shouldn’t expect everyone to enjoy the same form (or any form) of meditation.
-People are different and require different practices to live in harmony with themselves and the world around them.
+People are different.
+We all require different practices to live in harmony with ourselves and the world around us.

 When I first started meditating, I was fascinated with Vipassana meditation and monks.
 I began to set up my life in a very structured and disciplined way.
-I would meditate every morning, I ate a strict vegetarian diet and did my best to control all my desires (monetary, material, sexual, and otherwise).
-After a few months of this schedule, I definitely noticed a change in my life.
+I would meditate every morning, I ate a strict vegetarian diet, and did my best to control all my desires (monetary, material, sexual, and otherwise).
+After a few months of living in this way, I definitely noticed a change in my life.
 My awareness was certainly heightened, but there was also a sense of apathy that I was developing to the world around me.
-You could even go as far as to say that I was becoming a bit nihilistic.
+I was confused, and my meditation practice didn't seem to be offering me any clarity.

-As I was moving through this phase of confusion in my practice, however, I happened to meet my current meditation teacher.
+As it happened, I ended up meeting my current meditation teacher during this confusion.
 He seemed so… normal.
-He didn’t wear robes, or burn incense.
+He didn't wear robes or burn incense.
 He owned a house, had a family, and lived a seemingly normal life.
 There was one rather large exception, however.
-He has been meditating consistently for almost 40 years.
+He had been meditating consistently for almost 40 years.
 This really got me thinking.
-Despite my romantic view of living a monks life, maybe not all meditation practices are for all people and/or circumstances.
+Despite my romantic view of living a monk's life, maybe not all meditation practices are for all people and/or circumstances.
 His sense of normalcy completely resonated with me.
-I thought, “I should give his practice a try.”
+Even though I was hesitant I thought, "I should give that practice a try."

-So what is meditation?
-Well, we can say for sure that there’s not a one-size-fits-all approach to meditation.
-There is no single form of meditation that is meditation.
-We can say that meditation generally is any practice of the mind.
-People then use these practices to derive a specific result, such as enhanced concentration, happiness, well-being, etc. Because the field of meditation is so massive, however, it may take some experimentation to find what is right for you.
-Experimentation followed by good guidance are essential to deepening your practice.
+Meditation generally is any practice of the mind.
+Most people use the practices to derive some specific results, like enhanced concentration, happiness, well-being, etc. Because the field of meditation is so massive, however, it may take some experimentation to find what is right for you.
 Play around a little.
 See what you enjoy.
-See what draws you in.
-When you’ve found the right practice it will call you back.
-You won’t feel pressure to sit and meditate.
-You will just naturally want to do it.
-Enjoy the path and let it continually guide and inspire you.
+And also remember that meditation should be enjoyable.
+It will draw you in.
+It really is the path of curiosity and discovery.
+Enjoy the process and let it continually guide and inspire you.